bitprj/devrel/IMC/chatbot/Chatbot.md

 ## Conclusion

 Congratulations!
-Now you can easily create a smart ChatBot that gives useful information related to COVID-19.
-Remember the framework used is not just limited to this scenario, in fact, Google cloud services along with DialogFlow can make any sort of information or action ChatBot, from news to personal finances.
-It is also a fun activity to test the limit of this technology and improve on them.
-From this article, we showed the tools available that are easy to use such as Google Cloud Platform and Google DiaLog Flow.
+Now you know how to create a smart Chatbot that gives useful information related to COVID-19.
+In this tutorial, we showed the easy-to-use tools available such as Google Cloud Platform and Google DiaLog Flow to develop our Chatbot.
 We used a little bit of coding to user inputs with relevant intents.
-Most of all, we learned something new.
+Remember the framework we used is not just limited to this scenario.
+In fact, Google cloud services along with DialogFlow can be used to make any sort of information or action Chatbot, from news to personal finances.
+It is also a fun activity to test the limits of this technology and improve them!